teuben/DataComb/Preparation.md

 import os
 sys.path.append(os.environ['HOME'] + '/.casa/analysis_scripts')
 import analysisUtils as au
-import analysisUtils as aU
 ```
-TBD: casing

 ## Step 2: Configure

-Before running `DC_script.py`, you will first need configure your CASA
+Before running `DC_script.py`, you will first need to configure your CASA
 environment to set the script, data, and working directories that the
 scripts will use on your local machine, as opposed to the current
 defaults (it will expect your data to be locally present).
 One
-suggested solution is the use of the included `configure`, you need to
+suggested solution is the use of the included `configure.` You need to
 execute the `configure` script from the `scripts4paper` directory to
 set the directories